-Did you structure your business as a corporation or LLC for limited liability protections?
-For most scenarios the extra filing requirements, paperwork and fees are worth it—your personal liability protection helps make sure your assets are protected from the business’s debts and legal issues.
+Did you structure your business as a C Corporation or LLC for limited liability protections?
+For most scenarios the extra filing requirements, paperwork, and fees are worth it—your personal liability protection helps make sure your assets are protected from the business’s debts and legal issues.
 And that goes for the corporation’s shareholders and LLC members, too.
-Creditors can’t come after members’ cars, houses or personal possessions to pay for attorney fees and unpaid invoices.
+Creditors can’t come after members’ cars, houses, or personal possessions to pay for attorney fees and unpaid invoices.

 But it’s called limited liability, which means there are some notable exceptions.
 Here’s what to know and how to protect your business and your personal belongings.

 Business owners of corporations and LLCs benefit from personal liability protection for most business transactions, but this protection is not absolute.
 There are circumstances where a business owner can be personally at risk.

 Examples where personal liability protection is at risk:

 - An owner or member personally and directly injures someone.

 - An owner or member personally guarantees a business loan or debt that the corporation or LLC then fails to pay.

 - An owner or member neglects to pay the required taxes withheld from employees’ wages.